-This tool was created to assist physicians with the various meaningful use criteria.
-Currently, four EHR vendors are included in the toolkit.
-Questions about this tool and any other meaningful use questions should be directed to the HIT Helpline at (800) 880-5720 or e-mail HIT@texmed.org.
+This tool was created to assist physicians with the meaningful use criteria.
+Currently, five EHR vendors are included in the toolkit.
+Questions about this tool and any other meaningful use questions should be directed to the HIT Helpline at (800) 880-5720 or e-mail hit[at]texmed[dot]org.

 To view all of the meaningful use measures in one document, click on the vendor logo below for the vendor solution.
 Or, view the core objectives and menu set items listed on this page to explore the individual measures and the vendor solutions for each item.